Gainsight NXT - Articles Impacted due to July, 2023 Release

 Load historical survey responses: Click this option, if you want to select and import the survey engagements manually.
 You can see the below options:

 - PX Survey Engagements: Search or Select survey engagement(s).
 You can also select all the survey engagements at once by selecting the PX Survey Engagements checkbox.

 - Email Notification: By default, logged in users receive an email notification related to the import progress, and an attachment with detailed information.
 You can add Email IDs of any other user as required.

-Note: After Sync is executed, click the EXECUTION HISTORY option in the Properties page to view the detailed execution logs.
-By default, the Execution History displays the overall summary of the ingestion with date wise historical events of that specific survey.
-If there were any ingestion failures during the import, you can download the csv file that has detailed information about the failures.
+Note: After Sync is executed, click the EXECUTION HISTORY option on the Properties page to view the detailed execution logs.
+By default, the Execution History displays the overall summary of the ingestion with date-wise historical events of that specific survey.
+If there were any ingestion failures during the import, you can download the CSV file that has detailed information about the failures.

 Review Imported Surveys and Responses

-After the Surveys are imported from Gainsight PX to Surveys, you can review the imported survey engagement questions and their responses in the Design and Analyze pages respectively.
+After the Surveys are imported from Gainsight PX to Surveys, you can review the imported survey engagement questions and their responses in the Design and Analyze tabs respectively.

 To view the questions in the imported survey engagement:

 Navigate to the Design page.
 On the left pane, you can see the type and number of questions imported from the survey.